writethedocs/www/docs/blog/write-the-docs-2018-stats.rst

 This is one place where we haven't seen a lot of growth.
-We haven't added much new content to the guide this past year, so I think that is the primary reason that traffic hasn't increased.
+We haven't added much new content to the guide this past year, which is the primary reason that traffic hasn't increased.

 This would be a great place to get more contributions from the community, if you're looking for a place to `put those writing skills to use <https://github.com/writethedocs/www/blob/master/docs/guide/contributing.md>`_!